-Your unit has been prepared for the installation of a microwave oven.
-There are several different microwave models that may have been installed depending upon which option package was chosen.
+Standard in your unit is a 22" microwave oven.
+As an option, your unit may be installed with a 30" convection microwave with a three burner cooktop.
 All of the microwave ovens installed by Newmar operate in the same manner.
 The microwave's control panel is the touch pad type.
 Simply enter the temperature, mode, and cooking time desired.
 If installed, the microwave is plugged into the electrical outlet through a surge protector.
 This will help protect the microwave in case of an electrical surge.
-For instructions on how to operate any of the special features on the microwave oven, please refer to the microwave Owner's Manual in your Owner's Package.
+For instructions on how to operate any of the special features on the microwave oven, please refer to the microwave owner's manual in your Owner's Package.